How Do We Measure Website Speed?

 If you need to measure a staging or non-public version without distortion:

-This way, you'll get cleaner data that isn't delayed due to HTTP authentication.
+By doing so, you'll obtain cleaner data that isn't delayed due to HTTP authentication.

 Try our PLUS speed monitoring.